dzbeck/multiscanner/docs/install.rst

 *Note 1:* We assume you are already running latest version of docker and have the latest version of docker-compose installed on your machine.
 Guides on how to do that are here: https://docs.docker.com/engine/installation/ and here: https://docs.docker.com/compose/install/

-*Note 2:* Because this docker container runs two web applications and an ElasticSearch node, there is a fairly high requirement for RAM / computing power.
+*Note 2:* Because this docker container runs two web applications and an ElasticSearch node, there is a fairly high requirement for computing power (RAM).
 We recommend running this on a machine with at least 4GB of RAM.

 *Note 3:* THIS CONTAINER IS NOT DESIGNED FOR PRODUCTION USE.
 This is simply a primer for using MultiScanner's web interface.
 Users should not run this in production or at scale.
 The MultiScanner framework is highly scalable and distributed, but that requires a full install.
 Currently, we support installing the distributed system via Ansible.
 More information about that process can be found here: `<https://github.com/mitre/multiscanner-ansible>`_.

-*Note 4:* This container will only be reachable / functioning on localhost.
+*Note 4:* This container will only be reachable and functionable on localhost.

 *Note 5:* Additionally, if you are installing this system behind a proxy, you must edit the docker-compose.yml file in four places.
 First, uncomment `lines 18-20 <https://github.com/mitre/multiscanner/blob/feature-celery/docker-compose.yml#L18>`_ and `lines 35-37 <https://github.com/mitre/multiscanner/blob/feature-celery/docker-compose.yml#L35>`_.
 Next, uncomment `lines 25-28 <https://github.com/mitre/multiscanner/blob/feature-celery/docker-compose.yml#L25>`_ and set the correct proxy variables there.
 Finally, do the same thing in `lines 42-45 <https://github.com/mitre/multiscanner/blob/feature-celery/docker-compose.yml#L42>`_.
 The docker-compose.yml file has comments to make clear where to make these changes.